128technology/docs/docs/intro_downloading_iso.md

 ## Deployment using QCOW2

 The SSR software can now be downloaded as a qcow2 image.
 Qcow2 is a storage format for virtual disks.
 The SSR qcow2 is a virtual hard disk image pre-installed with the SSR ISO.
-It includes cloud-init packages to support OpenStack VM deployments.
-However, cloud-init is only used for linux network provisioning, and any operations beyond bootstrapping the OS layer are not supported.
+It includes cloud-init packages for linux network provisioning and for disk volume dynamic expansion on first boot to support OpenStack VM deployments.
+Any operations beyond bootstrapping the OS layer are not supported.

 Download the qcow2 image using the link below: